amosbatto/instrans/README.md

     msgstr TRANSLATED-PHRASE
 ```

-Instrans extracts each `msgstr` from TRANSLATIONS-PO and inserts it in the
+Instrans extracts each `msgstr` from *TRANSLATIONS-PO* and inserts it in the
-ORIGINAL-PO (or optionally in the NEW-PO) where there is a matching `msgid`.
+*ORIGINAL-PO* (or optionally in the *NEW-PO*) where there is a matching `msgid`.
 If there isn't a matching `msgid`, nothing is inserted.
 If there is more than
 one matching msgid, instrans searchs for one that has a matching automatic
 comment or a matching reference.
 By default, instrans only inserts a
-translated phrase when the msgstr in the ORIGINAL PO is empty, but existing
+translated phrase when the msgstr in the *ORIGINAL-PO* is empty, but existing
 msgstr's can be overwritten with the `--overwrite` option.
 In addition, there
 are options to insert the translated phrases as a translator comment or to
 make a bilingual msgstr or to insert translated phrases from the menus in the